dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 * The Brotli compression provider and Gzip compression provider are added by default to the array of compression providers.
 * Compression defaults to Brotli compression when the Brotli compressed data format is supported by the client.
 If Brotli isn't supported by the client, compression defaults to Gzip when the client supports Gzip compression.

-When a compression provider is added, other providers are not added.
-For example, if the Gzip compression provider is the only provider explicitly added, not other compression provider are added.
+When a compression provider is added, other providers aren't added.
+For example, if the Gzip compression provider is the only provider explicitly added, no other compression providers are added.

 The following code: